Lincolnshire: Press

-The county is home to one daily newspaper, the Grimsby Telegraph which as the name suggests, is published in the town and whose circulation area ostensibly covers North East Lincolnshire, although it reaches as far south as Louth and Alford and as west as Brigg.
+The county is home to one daily newspaper, the Grimsby Telegraph which is published in the town and whose circulation area ostensibly covers North East Lincolnshire, although it reaches as far south as Louth and Alford and as west as Brigg.

 There are two further weekly papers which used to be published daily until 2011; the Lincolnshire Echo is published weekly from Lincoln and covers the majority of the county reaching as far north as Louth, and the Scunthorpe Telegraph which covers northern Lincolnshire.
-All three are ultimately owned by the Daily Mail and General Trust.
+All three are ultimately owned by Reach plc.

-There are also a number of weekly papers serving individual towns published in the county by Johnston Press.
-One of these, the Stamford Mercury claims to be Britain's oldest newspaper, although it is now a typical local weekly and no longer covers stories from the whole East Midlands as the archived copies did.
+There are also a number of weekly papers serving individual towns published in the county by Iliffe Media.
+One of these, the Stamford Mercury, claims to be Britain's oldest newspaper, although it is now a typical local weekly and no longer covers stories from the whole East Midlands as the archived copies did.

 Television

-With the exception of a small area to the south-west of the county, Lincolnshire is served from the Belmont transmitter, receiving programmes from ITV Yorkshire and BBC One Yorkshire and Lincolnshire regions.

-The BBC has, since 2003, provided the area with its twelfth regional service: BBC Yorkshire and Lincolnshire, carrying a local "Look North" news programme from the main studio in Hull, with input from other studios in Lincoln and Grimsby.
+With the exception of a small area to the south-west of the county, Lincolnshire is served from the Belmont transmitting station, receiving ITV Yorkshire and BBC Yorkshire and Lincolnshire regions.
+The BBC covers the county in Look North news from Hull, with input from studios in Lincoln and Grimsby.
+ITV provides coverage through Calendar news.

-ITV Yorkshire provides coverage through its evening news programme "Calendar".
-Until late 2008 the station provided a separate edition for the Belmont transmitter (although it was still broadcast from Leeds).
-From January 2009 the area is now covered by a programme that covers the entire ITV Yorkshire region.

-From 1959 to July 1974 ITV programmes were provided by Anglia Television (although some coverage could be received from the Manchester-based Granada and ABC Weekend).
-Based in Norwich the company had news offices in Grimsby.
-Following a transmitter change ITV services were provided by Yorkshire Television.
+From 1959 to July 1974 ITV programmes were provided by Anglia Television, based in Norwich with news offices in Grimsby.
+Following a transmitter change, ITV services were provided by Yorkshire Television.
 This company kept open the offices in Grimsby and opened further facilities in Lincoln, although both of these closed in the mid-1990s.

-South-west Lincolnshire receives BBC East Midlands and ITV Central which are broadcast from the Waltham-on-the-Wolds Transmitting Station.
-Although subject to co-channel interference from the Waltham transmitter, a small number of households in the southern tip of the county are able to receive regional programming from BBC East and ITV Anglia.

-Many villages just west of the Lincoln Edge cannot get a signal from Belmont due to shadowing and instead get their TV from Emley Moor near Huddersfield.
+South-west Lincolnshire receives BBC East Midlands and ITV Central which are broadcast from the Waltham transmitting station.
+Many villages just west of the Lincoln Cliff cannot get a signal from Belmont due to shadowing and instead get their TV from Emley Moor transmitting station near Huddersfield.

 Radio

-The area is covered by several local radio stations including: